SiRF

-SiRF Technology, Inc. was a pioneer in the commercial use of GPS technology for consumer applications.
+SiRF Technology, Inc. was an American pioneer in the commercial use of GPS technology for consumer applications.
 The company was founded in 1995 and was headquartered in San Jose, California.
 Notable and founding members included Sanjai Kohli, Dado Banatao, and Kanwar Chadha.
 The company was acquired by British firm CSR plc in 2009, who were in turn subsequently acquired by American company Qualcomm on 13 August 2015.

 SiRF manufactured a range of patented GPS chipsets and software for consumer navigation devices and systems.
 The chips are based on ARM controllers integrated with low-noise radio receivers to decode GPS signals at very low signal levels (typically -160dBm).
 SiRF chips also support SBAS to allow for differentially corrected positions.

 SiRFstarIII

 SiRFstarIII architecture is designed to be useful in wireless and handheld location-based services (LBS) applications, for 2G, 2.5G, 3G asynchronous networks.
 The SiRFstarIII family comprises the GRF3w RF IC, the GSP3f digital section, and the GSW3 software that is API compatible with GSW2 and SiRFLoc.
 The chips have been adopted by major GPS manufacturers, including Sony, Micro Technologies, Garmin, TomTom and Magellan.